"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Finally, inference-time techniques may also help improve VLM output without additionally burdening the BLV user to take another photo.
+While improved model training can help, it is unlikely to fully resolve the issues our study reveals; instead, we hypothesize that additional inference-time techniques can enhance VLM output without burdening the BLV user to take additional photos.
 One way is to leverage image reconstruction techniques that repair images before captioning.
-For instance, with misframed images, researchers could explore inpainting techniques that provide multiple possible versions of a repaired image for captioning~\cite{chung2022diffusion,agarwal2024vipaint}, without needing additional photos to be taken.
-Another is to ensure key product details are included or excluded, for which we can look to related work on reducing toxicity or enforcing lexical constraints in LLM outputs, in which constraint-based optimization can have advantages over conventional fine-tuning~\cite{lu2023inference,qin2022cold}.
-These techniques can help get better outputs from the model from the original photo they take, rather than necessarily needing to take additional photos when captions are poor.
+For instance, with misframed images, researchers can explore inpainting techniques that produce multiple possible versions of a repaired image for captioning \cite{chung2022diffusion,agarwal2024vipaint}, eliminating the need to take additional photos.
+Another is to ensure key product details are included or excluded, for which we can look to related work on reducing toxicity or enforcing lexical constraints in LLM outputs, in which constraint-based optimization can have advantages over conventional fine-tuning \cite{lu2023inference,qin2022cold}.
+Furthermore, these techniques can often be applied to large VLMs without costly model training, or can be combined with training smaller VLMs (which require less hardware) to improve their output beyond that of larger models.